All Politics Is Local

 With the increased federal funding for Nebraska will come debate; this may include debate about how to spend the funds and which areas of the state should receive the funds.
 However, we must remember that past disagreement, there is considerable promise and opportunity to both improve the lives of Nebraskans in the present and ensure a prosperous future for the state.

 Tanya Bachu, a senior at Brownell Talbot, is entering her fourth year in journalism.
-On campus, she participates in National Honor Society and Culture...
+She is also involved with the National Honor Society and Culture Club....